CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/IND.2.4 Machine.txt

 #### IND.2.4.A1 Remote Maintenance by Machine and Plant Builder [ICS Administrator]

 For the remote maintenance of a machine SHOULD there be a central guideline.
 In it SHOULD be regulated how the respective remote maintenance solutions are to be used and how communication links are protected.
-It SHOULD also describe what activities should be monitored during remote maintenance.In addition, it should NOT be possible to remotely access a machine to other systems or machines of the institution.
+It SHOULD also describe what activities should be monitored during remote maintenance.
+In addition, it should NOT be possible to remotely access a machine to other systems or machines of the institution.

 It should be agreed with a service provider how to use the information stored in the machine.